crowdwave/esp32amradiofromsdcard/README.md

 Be aware its illegal to transmit depending on where you live, though some countries have carve out laws for low power hobby transmissions.

-For best results, connect the wire from the esp32 directly into the radio antenna.
-Keep this wire as sort as you can.
+**For best results, connect/solder the wire from the esp32 directly to the radio antenna.
+Keep this wire as sort as you can.**

 Put the esp32 in a shielded box.
 Put ferrite beads on the wire, Wrap it all in rf shielding tape.